IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ```

 ### 3.72.7 Expected Actions
-The Resource Server SHALL be able to determine the token format (JWT, SAML or other) through evaluating the "access_token_format" value in the Authorization Server Metadata document (see ITI-103), inspection of the access token value, or otherwise.
+The Resource Server shall  be able to determine the token format (JWT, SAML or other) through evaluating the "access_token_format" value in the Authorization Server Metadata document (see ITI-103), inspection of the access token value, or otherwise.
 When the Resource Server is not able to process the token format (through local verification or introspection) it MUST respond with HTTP 401 (Unauthorized).

-The Resource Server SHALL validate or introspect the access token and ensure that it has not expired.
+The Resource Server shall  validate or introspect the access token and ensure that it has not expired.

-If the token includes a scope claim, the Resource Server SHALL verify, that the scope covers the transaction to the requested resource [OAuth 2.1, Section 7].
+If the token includes a scope claim, the Resource Server shall  verify, that the scope covers the transaction to the requested resource [OAuth 2.1, Section 7].

-If the token includes an audience claim, the Resource Server SHALL verify, that the audience includes the Resource Server itself [OAuth 2.1, Section 7].
+If the token includes an audience claim, the Resource Server shall  verify, that the audience includes the Resource Server itself [OAuth 2.1, Section 7].

-The Resource Server SHALL verify, that the claims conveyed in the access token match the transaction type and data (E.g., verify that the patient_id attribute of the access token corresponds to the patient_id of the resource request).
+The Resource Server shall  verify, that the claims conveyed in the access token match the transaction type and data (E.g., verify that the patient_id attribute of the access token corresponds to the patient_id of the resource request).

-In addition, the Resource Server SHALL enforce the access policies set in the specific environment by matching the information from the access token and the transaction data to the access policies.
+In addition, the Resource Server shall  enforce the access policies set in the specific environment by matching the information from the access token and the transaction data to the access policies.

-If the token verification, scope matching or the access policy enforcement fails, the Resource Server SHALL respond a HTTP 401 (Unauthorized) error.
+If the token verification, scope matching or the access policy enforcement fails, the Resource Server shall  respond a HTTP 401 (Unauthorized) error.

-Authorization Clients receiving a HTTP 401 (Unauthorized) error SHOULD NOT retry the request with the same token.
-An Authorization Client SHOULD reformulate the request or obtain a new token from the Authorization Server before retrying.
+Authorization Clients receiving a HTTP 401 (Unauthorized) error should  NOT retry the request with the same token.
+An Authorization Client should  reformulate the request or obtain a new token from the Authorization Server before retrying.

 #### 3.72.7.1 JSON Web Token Option
-A Resource Server that claims conformance to the JSON Web Token Option SHALL be able to interpret and validate the access token as a JWT Token as defined in Section [3.71.4.2.2](#371422-json-web-token-option).
+A Resource Server that claims conformance to the JSON Web Token Option shall  be able to interpret and validate the access token as a JWT Token as defined in Section [3.71.4.2.2](#371422-json-web-token-option).

-A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the keys published through the Authorization Server Metadata Document for validating the JWT token's signature.
+A Resource Server that claims conformance to the Authorization Server Metadata Option shall  use the keys published through the Authorization Server Metadata Document for validating the JWT token's signature.

 #### 3.72.7.3 SAML Token Option
-A Resource Server that claims conformance to the SAML Token Option SHALL be able to interpret and validate the access token as a XUA compliant SAML Assertion as defined in Section [3.71.4.2.3](#371423-saml-token-option).
+A Resource Server that claims conformance to the SAML Token Option shall  be able to interpret and validate the access token as a XUA compliant SAML Assertion as defined in Section [3.71.4.2.3](#371423-saml-token-option).

-A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the keys published through the Authorization Server Metadata Document for validating the SAML token's signature.
+A Resource Server that claims conformance to the Authorization Server Metadata Option shall  use the keys published through the Authorization Server Metadata Document for validating the SAML token's signature.

 #### 3.72.7.4 Introspect Token Option
-A Resource Server that claims conformance to the Token Introspection Option SHALL be able to interact with the Authorization Server using transaction ITI-102 as described in section [3.102](#3102-introspect-token) to validate the access token and obtain the related claims.
+A Resource Server that claims conformance to the Token Introspection Option shall  be able to interact with the Authorization Server using transaction ITI-102 as described in section [3.102](#3102-introspect-token) to validate the access token and obtain the related claims.

-A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the introspection endpoint published through the Authorization Server Metadata Document for validating the token and obtaining the related claims.
+A Resource Server that claims conformance to the Authorization Server Metadata Option shall  use the introspection endpoint published through the Authorization Server Metadata Document for validating the token and obtaining the related claims.

 ### 3.72.8 Security Considerations

-Authorization Clients and Resource Servers claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:
+Authorization Clients and Resource Servers claiming compliance with this profile shall  fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

 - All HTTP transaction MUST be secured by using TLS or equivalent transport security.

-- Authorization Clients SHALL verify the identity of the Resource Server when making requests to protected resources, either by validating the TLS certificate chain [OAuth 2.1, Section 7.4.2] or by other reliable methods.
+- Authorization Clients shall  verify the identity of the Resource Server when making requests to protected resources, either by validating the TLS certificate chain [OAuth 2.1, Section 7.4.2] or by other reliable methods.

 #### 3.72.8.1 Security Audit Considerations

-When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a JWT Token, the ATNA Audit message **UserName** element SHALL record the JWT Token information using the following encoding:
+When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a JWT Token, the ATNA Audit message **UserName** element shall  record the JWT Token information using the following encoding:

 **alias\"\<\"user\"@\"issuer\"\>\"**

 where:
--   **alias** SHALL match the JWT token's "aud" parameter
+-   **alias** shall  match the JWT token's "aud" parameter
--   **user** SHALL match the JWT token's "sub" parameter
+-   **user** shall  match the JWT token's "sub" parameter
--   **issuer** SHALL match the JWT token's "iss" parameter
+-   **issuer** shall  match the JWT token's "iss" parameter

-When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a SAML Token, the ATNA Audit message **UserName** element SHALL record the SAML token information using the following encoding:
+When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a SAML Token, the ATNA Audit message **UserName** element shall  record the SAML token information using the following encoding:

 **alias\"\<\"user\"@\"issuer\"\>\"**

 where:
--   **alias** SHALL match the optional string within the SAML Assertion\'s Subject element SPProvidedID attribute
+-   **alias** shall  match the optional string within the SAML Assertion\'s Subject element SPProvidedID attribute
--   **user** SHALL match the required content of the SAML Assertion\'s Subject element
+-   **user** shall  match the required content of the SAML Assertion\'s Subject element
--   **issuer** SHALL match the X-Assertion Provider entity identifier contained with the content of SAML Assertion\'s Issuer element
+-   **issuer** shall  match the X-Assertion Provider entity identifier contained with the content of SAML Assertion\'s Issuer element

 | **Editor please Add Section 3.102** |